Concentrated Equally Weighted Portfolios

 IV) Limited stock-specific risk

-Having a concentrated and equally weighted portfolio limits your stock-specific risk to a reasonable level.
+Having a concentrated and equally weighted portfolio approach limits your stock-specific risk to a reasonable level.
 If you don’t have an equally weighted portfolio then your stock-specific risk is limited to the size of your largest position.
 It’s easy to think of large cap companies that might have made up a significant proportion of non-equally weighted portfolios, that didn’t turn out so well!

 V) Conviction in every position

-Some might argue that by equally weighting the portfolio we are limiting the scale of conviction we can have in anyone company.
 Is it higher conviction to have much higher weights in five companies and small weights in 30, or equal weights in all 35?

 A portfolio of best ideas